samilaxy/Africa-Zoo/README.md

 9. Design and improve the User Experience,
 10. iMessage Sticker Pack,
 11. Bring the full iPadOS app to macOS 11 Big Sur using Mac Catalyst technology,
-12. Learn what is Pseudocode and why it is important,
-13. What is a Bundle and Extension in app development and how to use them, etc.